uwetom/media-production-worksheets/week_02-create-avatars/README.md

 # Creating Avatars with Generative AI

-In this worksheet we're going to generate a 3D Avatar using generative AI.
+In this worksheet we're going to create a 3D Avatar using generative AI.

 ## 1. Remove background
 In this example I have made an Avatar of myself from a single still photo of me in T pose.